seilanhiep/data/kh/source_data/sahmakun_teang/eviction_hotspots/eviction_hotspots_metadata.md

 Processes

 Data were provided to Open Development Cambodia directly by Save Cambodia's Wildlife's 2013 Atlas Working Group in ESRI Shapefile format.
-The data were exported in geotiff and kmz formats.
+The data were exported in GeoJSON, GeoTIFF, KMZ, and ESRI Shapefile formats.

 Sources